-Cheryl Ladd began her acting career by playing the role of Kris Munroe in the hit TV series Charlie's Angels in 1977.
-In 1978, she released her first single named Think It Over, which ranked #34 on Billboard.
-She went on to sing and released 3 more albums.
-Most recently, she made an appearance in the TV mini-series The People v.
+Cheryl Ladd started her acting career by playing the role of Kris Munroe in the hit TV series Charlie's Angels in 1977.
+In 1978, she released her first hit single named Think It Over, which ranked #34 on Billboard.
+She carried on to sing and released 3 more albums.
+Most recently, she played a role in the TV mini-series The People v.
 O.J.
 Simpson: American Crime Story.

-In the early '70s, Loni Anderson started her career by only landing small roles on various TV series.
-However, her luck changed in 1978 when she starred in WKRP in Cincinnati as Jennifer Marlow, which quickly made her a household name.
-Her career continued to flourish in TV series and movies like Partners in Crime and White Hot: The Mysterious Murder of Thelma Todd.
-Most recently, she landed a role in the 2017 Amazon original film Love You More.
+In the early '70s, Loni Anderson began her career by only landing small roles on various TV series.
+However, her luck changed in 1978 when she starred in WKRP in Cincinnati as Jennifer Marlow, which immediately made her a household name.
+Her career went on to flourish in TV series and movies like Partners in Crime and White Hot: The Mysterious Murder of Thelma Todd.
+Most recently, she played a role in the 2017 Amazon original film Love You More.

-Kate Jackson is most well-known for playing the role of Sabrina Duncan, a butt-kicking beauty who fights crimes, in the '70s TV series Charlie's Angels.
-However, she left the show after the third season ended and appeared instead in shows like Scarecrow and Mrs. King and Baby Boom.
-Recently, she ventured to a different art - writing and planned to publish a memoir in 2010.
+Kate Jackson is most famous for playing the role of Sabrina Duncan, a butt-kicking beauty who fights crimes, in the '70s TV series Charlie's Angels.
+However, she left the show after the third season's end and appeared instead in shows like Scarecrow and Mrs. King and Baby Boom.
+Recently, she ventured to a different art - writing and decided to publish a memoir in 2010.

 Linda Ronstadt started her music career by playing shows at the Troubadour, a noted nightclub in West Hollywood.
 She made a few tweaks to her original style of music and was soon being called the “Queen of Rock” and the “First Lady of Rock”, by national media.
 She went on to have over 30 gold and platinum records and won 10 Grammys.
 Sadly, in 2013, she announced she was diagnosed with Parkinson’s Disease, which resulted in her retirement from singing.
 She released her memoir, “Simple Dreams: A Musical Memoir”, that same year.